TWan777/side/spec/bridge/README.md

 }
 ```

-There should have following functions that help to get transaction or iterator transactions.
+There should be the following functions to facilitate obtaining transactions or iterating through transactions.

 ```ts
 function getInboundTransaction(hash: string) {